softveda/aws-terraform-workshop/README.md

 ### Prerequisites

 - Laptop, preferably with access to bash or similar terminal.
 - AWS Account with IAM credentials.
-A free one can be trial account can be setup for this event.
 - A Github Account.
-- Terraform Enterprise Account.
-Attendees will be provided a trial account on [app.terraform.io](https://app.terraform.io)
+- An account on [Terraform Enterprise SaaS server](http://app.terraform.io) Account.

 ### Labs